U2 MAGAZINE No: 4 - AUGUST 1982

 Just tell me what am I supposed to say,

-I can't change the world,
+I can't change

 But I can change the world in me.